Instructional Programs Overview

-- Research Support Workshops: Organized by Petra Brnova, this drop-in workshop series features training on research success skills.
+- Research Support Workshops: This drop-in workshop series features training on research success skills.

 - Digital Scholarship Lab Workshops: Organized by Rob Sippel, this workshop series covers technology and techniques critical to research, often featuring software and hardware available in the DSL.

 - Targeted Topics Workshops: Organized by Linda Khan, this special series includes selected subjects that are essential to academic success and focused on specific groups of students.

 - Liaison Librarians: Every Florida Tech student has an assigned librarian, according to your major or department.
 Your Liaison Librarian is here to answer questions (even the silly ones) and consult with you on research and scholarship.
 See pictures and contact information for your Liaison Subject Librarian here.

 - Presentation Practice – Want some fresh eyes to look at your drafted presentations and/or give you suggestions on your delivery?
 Contact Chelsea Stripling, for an appointment.

 - GradTrack Drop-In Consultations – Need help with your literature review?
 Writing your thesis?
 Stop by the iDesk Sunday through Thursday, 6:00 – 7:00 p.m.
 The reference librarian on duty is ready to give you guidance.